iruble23/INDE-577/Supervised Learning/decision_tree/README.md

 ## Conclusion
 This notebook provides a comprehensive guide on applying decision tree algorithms to real-world data, with detailed explanations of the steps involved in building, training, and evaluating decision trees, along with their practical implications and applications.

+## Termite Fun Fact
+**Architects of the Insect World:** Termites are renowned for their remarkable ability to build complex mounds that can reach up to 30 feet high, often exceeding the size of those built by any other insect.